NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

 - Num Bat Wings:
 The number of Bat Wings used to trade for the Hutch at the Desert Trader.
 Vanilla default is 200.

+- Winter butterflies:
+Spawn butterflies outdoors in winter.

 ## Changlog

 v1.0.1:
  Initial release.

  v1.1.0
  No longer spawn butterflies outdoors in winter or after dark.
- Remove game spawned hutch butterflies in conditions this mod would not spawn butterfiles.
+ Remove game spawned hutch butterflies in conditions this mod would not spawn butterflies.
 Rain/dark/season.
  Added minimum/maximum normalization in GMCM interface.
  Update to GMCM v1.8